Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Testing Procedure

+For (c), we propose to use generative adversarial networks \citep[GANs]{goodfellow2014generative} to approximate the conditional distribution of $X_k$ given $\Xbf_{\mathcal{M}-\{k\}}$.
+The input of this step is $\Xbm_{i,t,\mathcal{M}-\{k\}}$ and multivariate Gaussian noise vectors, and the output is the learnt generator model, with a set of $M$ pseudo samples $\widetilde{\Xbm}_{i,t,k}^{(s,m)}$, $m = 1, \ldots, M$, that have a similar distribution as the training samples.
+We employ a generator model with the Sinkhorn divergence loss \citep{genevay2017learning} to mitigate the potential bias of GANs.
+See Section \ref{sec:gans} for details.

-In addition to these three components, we also propose to couple the test with a data-splitting and cross-fitting strategy.
-This is to ensure a valid type-I error control for the test under minimal conditions for the above three learners.
-The same strategy has been commonly used in statistical testing; see, e.g., \citet{romano2019}.
-Specifically, at the beginning of our testing procedure, we randomly split all the subjects $\{1,\ldots,N\}$ into two equal halves $\mathcal{I}_1 \cup \mathcal{I}_2$, where $\mathcal{I}_{s}$ denotes the set of indices of the subsamples, $s=1,2$.
-We then compute the three learners in (a) to (c) using each half of the data $\{ \Xbm_{i,t} : i\in \mathcal{I}_{s}, t=1, \ldots, T_i \}$ separately.
-Based on these learners, we next use cross-fitting to estimate $\{I(j,k|\mathcal{M};h_b) : b=1,\ldots,B\}$, and their associated standard deviations.
+Given the generated pseudo samples, we then proceed to estimate the conditional mean function $\Mean \big\{ h_b\big(X_k, \Xbf_{\mathcal{M}-\{k\}}\big) |$ $\Xbf_{\mathcal{M}-\{k\}} \big\}$ in \eqref{eqn:DGT}, and construct the corresponding test statistic.
+We also incorporate the data-splitting and cross-fitting strategy \citep{romano2019}, to ensure a valid type-I error control for the test under minimal conditions for the above three learners.
+Specifically, we randomly split the samples into two equal halves $\mathcal{I}_1 \cup \mathcal{I}_2$, where $\mathcal{I}_{s}$ denotes the set of subsample indices, $s=1,2$.
+We then compute the three learners in (a) to (c) using each half of the data separately.
+Based on these learners, we next use cross-fitting to estimate $\{I(j,k|\mathcal{M};h_b)\}_{b=1}^{B}$, and their associated standard deviations.
 We construct our test statistic as the largest standardized version of $I(j,k|\mathcal{M};h_b)$ in the absolute value.
-This allows us to construct two Wald-type test statistics, one for each half of the data.
-Finally, we derive the $p$-values based on Gaussian approximation, and reject the null hypothesis when either one of the $p$-value is smaller than $\alpha/2$.
+This leads to two Wald-type test statistics, one for each half of the data.
+Finally, we derive the $p$-values based on Gaussian approximation, and reject the null when either one of the $p$-value is smaller than $\alpha/2$.
 By Bonferroni's inequality, this yields a valid $\alpha$-level test.
 See Section \ref{sec:pvalue} for details.

 A summary of the proposed testing procedure is given in Algorithm \ref{alg:full}.